 Usually, your first consultation is free.
-If they accept the case many personal injury lawyers will work on "contingency."
+If they accept the case, many personal injury lawyers will work on "contingency."
 This means they plan to take their pay from the settlement.
-On average they will take about a third or more of the settlement amount.
-The will also charge you fees such as the cost of investigators or expert witnesses and court filing fees.
+On average, they will take about a third or more of the settlement amount.
+They will also charge you fees such as the cost of investigators or expert witnesses and court filing fees.
 If you have to pay your lawyer an hourly rate, expect to pay several hundred dollars (or more) per hour.

 Personal injury is when someone is injured due to another's action.
 Common personal injury cases involve vehicle accidents, slip and fall cases, medical malpractice, dog bites, libel and slander, defective products, and assault or "intentional torts."
 (An intentional tort is simply an action that causes harm).

 Generally, these cases involve careless or reckless driving.
-In "no-fault" states compensation may be limited.
+Compensation may be limited in "no-fault" states.

 Slip and fall

-These cases usually are prompted when someone falls and becomes injured on someone's else's property.
+These cases usually are prompted when someone falls and becomes injured on someone else's property.
 Often the fall may have been caused by suspected property owner negligence.